Neelu-Naidu-ds/AtliQ-Hardware-On-Demand-Data-Insights/README.md

 # AtliQ-Hardware-On-Demand-Data-Insights

+## 📈Introduction to AtliQ Hardware:
+- A growing company dealing with hardware products.
+Faced challenges in handling large volumes of data manually.
+- Initially, AtliQ used spreadsheets and manual records, which became inefficient as data volume increased.
+ Issues like redundancy, inconsistency, and difficulty in retrieving data,highlighted the need for a structured database.
+## 🎯Transition to Databases:
+ - The company adopted a relational database system to streamline data storage and retrieval
+ - SQL became the primary tool for managing and analysing their data.
+ -
 ## 📊 Key Business Insights
 - **Market Performance Analysis:** Identifies top markets based on net sales.
 - **Product Performance:** Analyzes sales of different products across divisions.